andrewheiss/scorecarddiplomacy-org/content/pages/publicity.md

 > ‘grades’ to provoke change in national policies—and has kept human
 > trafficking on the global agenda.
 >
-> —Beth A. Simmons, Clarence Dillon Professor of International Affairs, Harvard University, Massachusetts
+> —Beth A. Simmons, Andrea Mitchell University Professor in Law and Political
+> Science, University of Pennsylvania

 </div>